 This year our annual Earth Day $1 Sale will benefit The Fund for Animals.
-The fund has four animal care centers that provide veterinary treatment for thousands of animals year-round, while training volunteers and supporting their local communities.
+The fund operatesfour centers comprising thenation’s largest and most diverse network.
+These centers provide veterinary treatment for thousands of animals year-round, while training volunteers and supporting their local communities.

 The Fund for Animals’ Duchess Sanctuary in Oakland, Oregon is committed to providing the highest standards of equestrian care and basic kindness that these horses—and any future residents—deserve.

 Mini backpacks, chokers, combat boots and jellies—there are so many reasons to love the 90s!
 At the East Village Buffalo Exchange, we all pretty much agree that the 90s were da bomb!
 Our shoppers have been loving 90s inspired fashions, especially the jean overall.
 Overalls are transitional, versatile, and can be styled to achieve many modern looks.